Cauliflower Chickpea Coconut Curry with Red Peppers and Cabbage

 Because we enjoy it so much, I usually plan to make a generous amount of Roast Cabbage the night before I want to make this cauliflower and chickpea curry.
 We eat the cabbage alongside whatever else we're having that night, and I simply reserve the leftover for this curry.

 However, it's just as easy to make it the same night you plan to make the curry, popping it into the oven about 40 minutes before you want to start cooking curry.

 As a quick alternative to roasting, you can also sautéed chopped cabbage for a few minutes.
-Simply chop 2 cups of cabbage into 2-inch pieces and heat about 1 tsp of oil in a sauté pan or wok over high heat until the oil is just beginning to smoke.
+Simply chop 2 cups of cabbage into 2-inch pieces and heat about 1 teaspoon of oil in a sauté pan or wok over high heat until the oil is just beginning to smoke.
 Add the cabbage to the hot oil and cook, stirring constantly, until parts of the cabbage are blistered and the cabbage is crisp-tender.